Ainges/BA/README.md

   - `npm install` in `./processSuite/apps/processSuite/frontend`
 - Start the application by running: `docker compose up --build` in `./processSuite`

+### Initializing Profile Pictures for Created Users
+To display profile pictures for the sample users, MinIO needs to be configured first:

+1. Access MinIO at [http://localhost:9001](http://localhost:9001) with the following credentials:
+   - Username: `admin123456`
+   - Password: `admin123456`
+2. Navigate to Buckets > Create Bucket
+3. Create a bucket named `profilepictures`.
+4. Select the bucket and set the Access Policy to Public.
+5. In the Object Browser menu, select `profilepictures`.
+6. Click on the upload button (top right) > `Upload file`.
+7. Choose and upload all images from `./integration/config/minio`.

 ## Usage
 The 5minds Portal is available at: `http://localhost:8082`.
 The backend initializes some users at the start.
 To easily go through the process, you can log in with the following credentials: